 - GR10.1.
-Unsportsmanlike behaviour by a rider, trainer or supporters, including intimidation of officials, incurs elimination of the team, pair or individual concerned. - GR10.2.
+Unsportsmanlike behaviour by a rider, trainer or supporters, including intimidation of officials, may incur a yellow or red card for the team, pair or individual concerned. - GR10.2.
 What constitutes unsportsmanlike behaviour is at the discretion of the referee but includes abuse of equipment and use of foul language or abusive behaviour.